 4. Create Compelling Image Galleries

 Galleries are the perfect way to show off a collection of images on your website or blog.
 With image galleries, you can display numerous images in the same place while still keeping things neat and clean.
-Galleries can be used with or without embedded hyperlinks.
+Galleries can be used with or without embedded hyperlinks, and can be generated effortlessly using a photo collage maker.

 Most image galleries are organized in thumbnail collections or divided into rows and columns.
 You can also use galleries with arrows so that readers can see a range of images in one condensed area.
 Linking images gives readers a shortcut to find relevant pages as well.